(820 ILCS 180/5)

 The General Assembly finds and declares the

-(2) Domestic and sexual violence has a devastating
+(2) Domestic, sexual, and gender violence has a

 (3) Domestic violence crimes account for